This analysis will give you the key to empowering positive thinking and action. It shows that you don’t need religion for moral thinking and behavior.

 The first agreement is to be impeccable with your word.
 Say only what you mean.
 Avoid using the word to speak against yourself or to gossip about others.
 Use the power of your words to direct your life toward truth and love.

 To be impeccable with your word means striving to be honest with yourself and others.
 Gossip and hearsay create negativity in relationships.
 So, you must stop feeding your mind with gossip, which is the basis for much of TV news, religious programming, and reality shows.

 Your mind is a computer.
 If you put in bad code, you will get the wrong answers.
 You must learn to monitor what you put into your mind.
-Additionally, you must learn to monitor your thinking.
-Then, you will be honest with yourself and others.
+You must learn to monitor your thinking, and then you will be honest with yourself and others.

 2) Don’t take Umbrage or Personal Offense

 The second agreement is don’t take things personally.
 Nothing other people do is because of you.
 What others say and do is a projection of their own reality, their own dream.
-When you are immune to the opinions and actions of others, you won’t be the victim of needless suffering.
+Learn to be are immune to the opinions and actions of others.
+This will keep you from being the victim of needless suffering.

-Not taking things personally means resisting the urge to fixate on the motives of others.
+Not taking things personally means resisting the urge to fixate on others’ motives.
 Our analysis of the four agreements showed that this is a common issue.
 We surveyed members and found that 80% of people find this hard to do.
-It instantly makes you a victim of circumstance.
+It makes you a victim of circumstance.
 Besides, you can never know what someone else is thinking.
-Don’t automatically assume that what happens has ill intent.
+Don’t assume that what happens has ill intent.

-You may need to remind yourself from time to time that when you take on the victim mentality, you limit yourself.
+Remind yourself that you limit yourself when you take on the victim mentality.
 If someone has a different opinion, don’t take it as a personal affront.
 Instead, ask them if you want to know.
-But, ask with the genuine intent to find out why they believe what they do.
-Resist the urge to present a different argument unless they ask for yours.
+Ask with the genuine intent to determine why they believe what they do.
+Please resist the urge to present a different argument unless they ask for yours.
 Again, our analysis of the four agreements showed that this was the hardest thing to do.